nickbrandt/GitLab/doc/user/project/integrations/jira.md

 * The **Closed** tab displays all issues with a Jira status categorized as Done.
 * The **All** tab displays all issues of any status.

-Click an issue title to open the original Jira issue page for full details.
+Click an issue title to open its original Jira issue page for full details.

 #### Search and filter the issues list